mhviz/ocr_ktp/README.md

 2. **Configure Environment**

-   Set up your environment by configuring secrets.toml file to match the resources you have available.
+   Set up your environment by configuring .env file to match the resources you have available.

 3. **Simulate Using Streamlit**